pojntfx/networked-linux-memsync/docs/notes.md

 - For WAN specifically, new protocols such as QUIC allow tight integration with TLS for authentication and encryption
 - While less relevant for the migration use case (since connections can be established ahead of time), for the mount use case the initial remote `ReadAt` requests' latency is an important metric since it strongly correlates with the total latency
 - QUIC has a way to establish 0-RTT TLS, which can save one or multiple RTTs and thus signficantly reduce this overhead, and handle authentication in the same step

-### Push-Pull API Design Considerations In WAN

-- Another optimization that has been made to support this WAN deployment scenario is the pull-only architecture
-- Usually, a pre-copy system pushes changes to the destination in the migration API
-- This however makes such a system hard to use in a scenario where NATs exist, or a scenario in which the network might have an outage during the migration
-- With a pull-only system emulating the pre-copy setup, the client can simply keep track of which chunks it still needs to pull itself, so if there is a network outage, it can just resume pulling like before, which would be much harder to implement with a push system as the server would have to track this state for multiple clients and handle the lifecycle there
-- The pull-only system also means that unlike the push system that was implemented for the hash-based synchronization, a central forwarding hub is not necessary
-- In the push-based system for the hash-based solution, the topology had to be static/all destinations would have to have received the changes made to the remote app's memory since it was started
-- In order to cut down on unnecessary duplicate data transmissions, a central forwarding hub was implemented
-- This central forwarding hub does however add additional latency, which can be removed completely with the migration protocol's P2P, pull-only algorithm

 ### Optimizing Backends For High RTT